mudamGit/vino/README.md

-# vino
+# Terraform Tutorial

-Learning Jenkins  &amp; terraform
+This repository contains Terraform example used to explain concepts in Terraform tutorial post.

+Test for Jenkins triggers